 MT4 versus MT5: Which one should I choose?

+Choosing between the MT4 and MT5 is entirely dependent on your needs.
 Most traders are opting to trade on the MetaTrader 4 platform.
-However, both platforms deliver fast execution and show price fluctuations in real time.
+However, both platforms deliver fast execution and show price fluctuations in real-time.

 There are slight differences between the two which could help make your decision on what trading platform you choose.